-e) Have a working knowledge of the statutory and regulatory requirements affecting AP, including the contents of its Articles of b) Devote time and attention necessary to properly discharge his duties and responsibilities.
+e) Have a working knowledge of statutory and regulatory requirements affecting including AP, contents of its Articles of Incorporation and By-Laws, the requirements of the SEC, and where applicable, the requirements of other regulatory agencies.

-A director should devote sufficient time familiarize himself with AP's business.
-He should be constantly aware of and knowledgeable with AP's operations to enable him meaningfully contribute to the Board's work.
-He should attend actively participate in Board and committee meetings, review meeting materials and, if called for, ask questions or seek explanation.
+A director should also keep abreast with industry developments and business trends in order to promote AP's competitiveness.
+The Corporate Information Officer shall ensure that to the Board's work.
+He should attend and actively participate in Board and committee meetings, review meeting materials and, if called for, ask questions or seek explanation.